 Your car is equipped with an Anti-lock Braking System (ABS).
-This system helps you to prevent the wheels from locking up during hard braking.
+This system helps you to maintain stopping and steering control.
+It does this by helping to prevent the wheels from locking up during hard braking.

-The ABS is always "ON".
+The ABS is always "ON."
 It requires no special effort or driving technique.
 You will feel a pulsation in the brake pedal when the ABS activates.

 Activation varies with the amount of traction your tires have.
-On dry pavement, you will need to press on the brake pedal very hard before you feel the pedal pulsation that means the ABS has activated.
+On dry pavement, you will need to press on the brake pedal very hard before you feel the pedal pulsation, that means the ABS has activated.